-It come in different shapes and sizes.
+It comes in different shapes and sizes.
 The market is inundated with products, so it’s difficult to speak of an average.
-From recliners to loveseats, sectional sofas (lnk) with a wedge or curved edges to sleeper sofas, each of these products has different dimensions.
+From recliners to loveseats, sectional sofas (link) with wedge or curved edges to sleeper sofas, each of these products has different dimensions.

 It’s important to know these dimensions:

 - For fabric choice, if you want to get new pillows

 - For clearing enough space in your home

 - Queen-size sleeper: 92 (W) x 39 (H) x 40 (D) inches